vanichols/ipmopat/README.md

 - Coordination requirements

-3. Starting with the CCP scenario, the expert will rate each value
+3. Starting with the CCP scenario, the expert will rate each value category (very low value, low, medium, high, very high)
-    category:

-- Very low value
-- Low value
-- Medium value
-- High value
-- Very high value

-4. The expert will also assign a confidence level to their ratings:
+4. The expert will also assign a confidence level (low, medium, high, very high) to their ratings

-- Low
-- Medium
-- High
-- Very High

 5. The expert will repeat steps 3 and 4 for the IPM scenario
 6. This **impopat** R package will